fmstacco/healthylife-organicshop/README.md

 ### Browser Testing

-Healthy Life Organic Shop was manually tested on these browsers as table below and design, layout, functionality and, responsiveness were consistent across all browsers both mobile and desktop.
+Healthy Life Organic Shop was manually tested on these browsers as table below and design, layout, functionality and responsiveness were consistent across all browsers both mobile and desktop.

 |   Browser   |    Result  |
 | :---------: | :---------:|